Counseling Courses (COUN)

 COUN 6506.
 Counseling Issues with Families and Parents in School Settings — 3 hrs.

 COUN 6605.
-Counseling Process and Practices for Substance Abuse and Co-occuring Disorders — 3 hrs.
+Counseling Practices for Addictions and Co-Occurring Disorders — 3 hrs.

 COUN 6706.
 Current Issues in School Counseling — 3 hrs.